rengaw007/embed_drawio_4_win-scale_tracking/README.md

 Let’s install these app scripts using our own accounts by following these instructions:

+Create a drive folder and place slide and drawio file inside this

 # Step 1:
 Open Slides and select “Apps Script” from the “Extensions” menu.
 # Step 2: